BenSmook/RealtyChain/README.md

 1. Search Listings: Users can select a state, city, and number of listings from the sidebar, and the app will display a table with the selected listings.
 This functionality is implemented using the Realty Mole Property API.

-2. Actual Price Prediction Using KNN Neighbors: Users can enter an address in a text input, and the app will use the KNN algorithm to predict the actual price of the property.
+2. Actual Price Prediction Using Random Forest: Users can enter an address in a text input, and the app will use the KNN algorithm to predict the actual price of the property.
 This functionality is implemented using the Scikit-learn library.

 ## Technologies